tamalchowdhury/tamalwebsite/blog/2022/3-10-digital-ocean-pen-testing/index.md

 Since I am not using an SSH key, it will warn me if I trust this remote machine.

-I will enter `y` to confirm I understand and trust this host.
+I will type in `yes` and press enter to confirm I understand and trust this host.

 Next, it will ask me for the password.
 This is the password I set in the droplet creation section (not my Digital Ocean account password).